 So why didn't they?
 Or if they did, why didn't they continue to do so.

-e.g. I focused on the best sentence written on their page and explained why that was particularly good.
+e.g. When teaching Year 1 I focused on the best sentence written on their page and explained why that was particularly good.
 That identified what quality work was.
 And as a result I got better quality work...
 For younger kids, it may be as simple as commenting on the best letter formation.
 E.g. straight backs on letters of equal size.

 Improvements can be made with the introduction of:

-the provision of interesting things to do: Kids love to be actively engaged learners.
+Providing interesting things to do: Kids love to be actively engaged learners.

 Things to Do With Kids While Self-Isolating At Home During Pandemic:

-boundaries for behaviour:
+Boundaries for behaviour:

-And the happier your children are, and the better they feel about themselves, the more likely they are to give it to you.
+The happier your children are, and the better they feel about themselves, the more likely they are to give it to you.

 And if your child is not behaving well it's okay to say to them.
 "I'm not being a good parent if I let you think it's okay to behave like that.
 We both know you're so much better than that...
 Are you having trouble with something?
 Can I help you?"